rlauer6/make-cpan-dist/README.md

 ./configure --prefix=$HOME/local
 make && make install
 ```

-## Why did you _autoconfiscate_ this project that has just 1 Perl script and 1 bash script?
+## Why did you _autoconfiscate_ a project that has just 1 Perl script and 1 bash script?

-In no particular order...
+Before we go any further, I'll bet I need to answer that question.
+So, in no particular order...

 * Habit
 * Automation malleability